ADrielFariads/Trabalho_A1_LP/README.md

  ```python
     pip install -r requiriments.txt
 ```

 Then you can clone the repository
 ```bash
    git clone https://github.com/ADrielFariads/Trabalho_A1_LP.git
 ```

+### Stockfish configuration
+After that, you have to choose whether you want to use stockfish's engine or not. if so, you need to insert the path to the stockfish executable file in the location indicated in `src/Constants.py`.

 ## Using the project
 Once you have installed and cloned the repository, you can run the `main.py` file.